Native dancers want Arizona gallery owner held on hate crime

 Gilbert Ortega Jr., the owner of Gilbert Ortega Native American Galleries, has been charged with three misdemeanor counts of disorderly conduct regarding the incident, Scottsdale police said.

-Cody Blackbird, a dancer and flutist who filmed the man’s tirade, said his group doesn’t feel safe.
-The confrontation has ruined what should have been a celebratory week.
+Cody Blackbird, a dancer and flutist who filmed the man’s tirade, said his group doesn’t feel safe, and that the confrontation has ruined what should have been a celebratory week.

 “Us performers are now going in different entrances and parking in different places.
 This man is known,” Blackbird said.
 “There’s a 10-year-old girl who was there.
 She’s forever imprinted with ‘This is what happened when the Super Bowl came to town.’”